 If relevant, please share a COVID-19 success story of this project (i.e., how adjustments of this project made a difference and contributed to a positive response to the pandemic/prevented tensions or violence related to the pandemic etc.)

 The full swing of project activities started on a low pace, adjusted due to the state of emergency initially declared by the Liberian Government on movements restrictions.
 The project contributed to support training and peaceful humanitarian intervention with focus on the COVID-19 awareness to local border communities on prevention and control measures in collaboration with local authorities, communities’ leaders, the County Health Teams, and statutory joint security actors at the strategic crossing points including bye-passes in border towns sharing boundary with Ivory Coast in project locations.
 The production of essential and conflict sensitive materials, awareness messages, and locally produced nose masks and hand-washing equipment have immensely contributed to trust and confidence amongst host communities, security actors and local authorities to champion the prevention and spread of COVID-19 within border communities.
 On December 11, 2020, during the handover of these essential COVID-19 Response materials, the Statutory Superintendent of Buutuo District stated, “Today is a very special time and not just words only, but we have seen first-hand the action and this action is about something durable meant to move and buttress or boost the anti-virus campaign activities that the COVID-19 is affecting the entire world.
-The coming of IOM/UNDP with COVID Response materials and hand-washing equipment, we have decided as your leaders serving you not to just receive these items but to invite you as direct beneficiaries to prove to the world indeed that the presence of the United Nations here not just by saying but that funding they gave to requisite organisations such as the UNPBF is being put into use and today you have seen it.
-We hold heartedly receive these items and will monitor and supervise the use of them”
+The coming of IOM/UNDP with COVID Response materials and hand-washing equipment, we have decided as your leaders serving you not to just receive these items but to invite you as direct beneficiaries to prove to the world indeed that the presence of the United Nations through the PBF support on Cross-border engagement has lightened up our collective efforts to buttress the fight against spread of COVID-19 in our communities and we hold heartedly receive these items and will monitor and supervise the use of them”

 As border communities strive to fight and recover from the COVID-19 pandemic, what remains critical is the adverse eruption of normal farming activities; livelihoods and income of single parents in trade activities affecting particularly women, girls, and youth in project communities.
 Single parents, and teenage girls between 13 -19 years who earned for themselves prior to the corona outbreak have exhausted their savings during the sit-down-home restrictions.
 The lack of basic skills and the inability of these women, girls, and youth to feed themselves and restart petty businesses has eventually exposed them to perpetrators; crimes and violence, and more particularly women to gender-based violence in hard-to-reach border communities with no security presence or basic infrastructures.